Regional Consortia: Frameworks for Collaboration

 Successfully mobilizing institutional support and research funding for utilizing MARV vessels by regional scientists will be contingent in part on providing the lowest baseline costs possible and a flexible mobilization process.
 Global Oceans is developing approaches to lower user costs through a combination of shared ship time, multi-leg or back-to-back cruises that amortize costs over multiple users; and through potential scale economies from longer-term (e.g., 12-month) charter contracts for OSVs that could be mobilized for research and teaching and retained as a regional standing MARV capacity for use by multiple users, for example on a “time-share” basis.

-For specific projects, there is also a potential for subsidizing a portion of deployment cost through philanthropic partnerships and corporate in-kind contributions, which Global Oceans can explore as a nonprofit facilitator of these resources.
+For specific projects, there is also a potential for subsidizing a portion of deployment cost through philanthropic partnerships and corporate in-kind contributions, which Global Oceans is exploring as a nonprofit facilitator of these resources.

 Global Oceans’ role in mobilizing MARVs and coordinating multiple expedition suppliers and resources into a single cruise budget facilitates apportioning cost among users based on share of resources utilized and offering variable payment terms consistent with each institution and government agency’s policies.